winitzki/scall/tutorial/programming_dhall.md

 ### Function types

-With several other typeclasses we have seen in previous chapters, the `Arrow` constructor (`Arrow F M a = F a → M a`) gives another typeclass instance.
+With several other typeclasses we have seen in previous chapters, the `Arrow` constructor (`Arrow F M a = F a → M a`) preserves those typeclasses.
-However, it is not true that `Arrow F M` is a monad whenever `F` and `M` are monads.
+However, `Arrow` does not preserve monads: it is not true that `Arrow F M` is a monad whenever `F` and `M` are monads.
 The main reason is that monads must be covariant functors, while `F a → M a` can be covariant only if `F` is contravariant.

 Nevertheless, there exists a construction that produces lawful monads of type `F a → M a`.